Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

 It is immediate from the construction that condition \ref{standard embedding definition} is satisfied: the slice for $l_1$ does not go over the $2$-handles attached along $K$.
 (And there is nothing to check for $A_2,\ldots, A_5$ since they do not have any $1$-handles.)
 Moreover, each constructed map $f_i\co A_i\longrightarrow D^4,$ $i=1,\ldots, 5$, is homotopy standard.
 Indeed, the singular disks completing the construction of the slices are contained in $D^4_0$ (the original $4$-ball minus collars on the attaching regions), a contractible space.
 The null-homotopy completing the construction is homotopic within $D^4_0$ to the unknotted disks corresponding to the original embedding $A_i\subset D^4$, and since each $A_i$ has a single $2$-handle there is no disjointess to keep track of.
 This concludes the proof of proposition \ref{homotopy standard prop}.

 To complete the proof of theorem \ref{ABslice theorem} for the link $L$ we need to consider all 10 submanifolds $\{ A_i, B_i\}$.
 Since $B_2, \ldots, B_5$ are collars, they do not affect the embedding problem.
 The handlebody $B_1$ has $36$ two-handles and no $1$-handles.
 A Kirby diagram for $B_1$ is obtained from that of $A_1$ (figure \ref{Torus figure}) by performing zero-framed surgery on the curve $c$ and replacing the dots with zeros.
 Denote the zero-framed link corresponding to $K_i$ by $\overline K_i$.
-It is clear that the resulting link $\overline K:=(\overline K_1\cup \ldots\cup \overline K_{12})$ is null-homotopic (in the sense of Milnor) in the solid torus $\partial^+ B_1$.
-The null-homotopies give raise to a map $(B_1, \partial^+ B_1)\longrightarrow (D^4, S^3)$ whose image is contained in a collar on the attaching solid torus, and where the $2$-handles of $B_1$ are mapped in disjointly.
-The result thus far shows that the link $L$ is {\em link-homotopy A-B slice} (definition \ref{link homotopy ABslice definition}).
+Composing null-homotopies in the 12 disjoint solid tori, we see that the resulting link $\overline K:=(\overline K_1\cup \ldots\cup \overline K_{12})$ is null-homotopic (in the sense of Milnor) in the solid torus $\partial^- B_1$.
+The null-homotopies give rise to a map $(B_1, \partial^- B_1)\longrightarrow (D^4, S^3)$ whose image is contained in a collar on the attaching solid torus, and where the $2$-handles of $B_1$ are mapped in disjointly.
+The result thus far shows that the link $L$ is {\it link-homotopy A-B slice} (definition \ref{link homotopy ABslice definition}).

-The missing ingredient in establishing the {\em homotopy A-B slice} condition is checking that the constructed map $f\co B_1\longrightarrow D^4$ is homotopy standard, as required in definition \ref{homotopy AB slice}.
+The missing ingredient in establishing the {\it homotopy A-B slice} condition is checking that the constructed map $f\co B_1\longrightarrow D^4$ is homotopy standard, as required in definition \ref{homotopy AB slice}.
 Since there are no $1$-handles, one has to check only that there is a homotopy from $f$ to the original embedding $B_1\subset D^4$ (corresponding to the decomposition $D^4=A_1\cup B_1$), keeping all $2$-handles disjoint.
 This original embedding consists of disjoint, unknotted $2$-handles attached to $\overline K$.
-(The link $\overline K\subset( $solid torus $\partial^+ B_1)$ is the unlink when considered in the ambient $3$-sphere$=\partial D^4$.)
+(The link $\overline K\subset( $solid torus $\partial^- B_1)$ is the unlink when considered in the ambient $3$-sphere$=\partial D^4$.)

+For example, the link $\overline K_{10}$ is shown in figure \ref{WhitneyDisk figure}.
+This link is considered in the solid torus $=$ complement of a neighborhood of the curve $d$.
+We remind the reader that to establish the {\it homotopy standard} condition (see the paragraph preceding definition \ref{homotopy AB slice}), one needs to find a homotopy between the immersed disks bounded by $\overline K_{10}$ in the solid torus $\partial^- B_1$, constructed in the link-homotopy A-B slice solution on one hand, and the standard disks bounded by $\overline K_{10}$ in $D^4$ on the other hand.
+Moreover, the disks are required to be disjoint during the homotopy.
+The entire $4$-ball (minus the collar on $\partial B^+_1$) may be used for the homotopy: all other submanifolds $A_i$ and $B_j$, $j\neq 1$ are disregarded here.